solehudinmq/segregato/README.md

 bundle install
 ```

-Setup database replication in postgresql :
+Setup database replication, here is an example in pgsql :
 ```bash
 # create a folder
 sudo mkdir <folder-master-location>/master